 Front panel labeling

 Times are getting harder because I’m running short in these adhesive letters that are not available today anymore.
 An alternative had to be found.
-Initial tests with the so called “toner transfer method” had been frustrating, but I have found the idea to use labels for laser printers that are cheap and allow individual front panel design.
+Initial tests with the so called “toner transfer method” had been frustrating, but I came across the idea to use labels for laser printers that are cheap and allow individual front panel design.

 Here the steps in brief to get a first class front panel labeling: